themesberg/flowbite-svelte/src/routes/forms/floating-label.md

 <Htwo label="Sizes" />

-<p>Use the small and default sizes of the floating label input fields from the following example.</p>
+Use the small and default sizes of the floating label input fields from the following example.

 <ExampleDiv>
 <div class="grid gap-6 items-end mb-6 md:grid-cols-3">